Skip to content

 Essential advantages of flexible work such as reduced fatigue, lower burnout, heightened productivity, and improved work-life balance, resonate strongly with both men and women.

 A problem arises: on-site work tends to favor men because they are more likely to have the knowledge and support needed for success, as mentioned by the authors.
-Surprisingly, nearly 30% of women and 25% of men working remotely identify experiencing fewer unpleasant interactions with co-workers as one of the top benefits.
+Surprisingly, nearly 30% of women and 25% of men working location independent identify experiencing fewer unpleasant interactions with co-workers as one of the top benefits.

 Champion Women in the Workplace